Magic Leap formally launches Magic Leap 1 and reveals enterprise partners

 Jabil, a leading manufacturing solutions provider, leverages Magic Leap technology to train production-line operators and simplify complex assembly operations.
 With digital instructions integrated into their physical environment, operators can better understand their roles and complete their work with greater speed and accuracy.

 “Providing digital representation of detailed instructions simplifies complex training for assembly operations, enabling workers to learn manufacturing steps for more fun, efficient, and faster training,” said Kenny Wilson, executive vice president of Jabil Green Point, in a statement.
-“Accelerating skill development and conducting faster training on a variety of tasks across the shop floor and even across partners and remote sites drives significant value in settings that require precision, quality and speed.”
+“Accelerating skill development and conducting faster training on a variety of tasks across the shop floor and even across partners and remote sites drives significant value in settings that require precision, quality, and speed.”

 Location-based experiences